stocker88/nextjswebsite/_posts/finance-gurus.md

 &nbsp;

-## 3 Things I learnt from my 15 years in investing?
+## 3 lessons from 15 years in investing?

 &nbsp;